GrandadEvans/laravel-form-validator/README.md

 /**
  *
- * Class Foo
+ * Class Login
  *
  */
-class Foo extends FormValidator {
+class Login extends FormValidator {

     /**
      * The array of rules to be processed